vecuenca/azure-evenings/storage.md

    - Navigate to your Azure Storage account.
    - Under `Blob service`, select `Lifecycle management` and add the following policy, **replacing the `prefixMatch` attribute with a prefix matching your container and/or blob:**
-7. For bonus marks: use Azcopy to transfer blobs between two containers.
-(You'll need to generate a SAS to do this).

 ```
 {